klbowman/Climate-Data-Analysis/README.md

 # Climate Analysis and Exploration

-Basic climate analysis and data exploration using Python and SQLAlchemy with a Flask application to display.
+Basic climate analysis and data exploration using Python and SQLAlchemy with a Flask application to display data.

 ## Description